lpoaura/GN2PG/docs/dashboard.rst

 ############

-If you want to install the dashboard , follow those instructions :
+If you want to install the dashboard , follow these instructions:

 1. Config settings.ini
 ~~~~~~~~~~~~~~~~~~~~~~